martinbenning/martinbenning.github.io/_posts/2024-04-27-new-phd-project-paralift.md

 **Supervisor:** Professor Martin Benning

 **Project summary**
+The PARALIFT project aims to develop a user-friendly software toolbox for distributed neural network training using the lifted Bregman framework.
+The toolbox will enable efficient parallelisation of parameter updates and support various training techniques and architectures.
+The project also explores applications in medical imaging and variational regularisations.

 **Existing background work:**
 - The project is based on innovative advancements in distributed neural network training.